Estimating the optimal time to perform a PET-PSMA exam in prostatectomized patients based on data from clinical practice: Final remarks and conclusions

 Correct and quick identification of the locations of possible metastasis in prostate cancer is a challenging open problem.
-Despite the availability of several new techniques and devices, their calibration is still crucial to achieve optimal results.
-In particular, the results obtained using the sensitive nuclear examination known as PET-PSMA can be really improved if correctly combined with a good estimation of the optimal time to perform the examination.
-We have proposed a strategy to estimate the optimal time to perform PET-PSMA which exploits information from all the history data of each patient treated.
-We have introduced the joint-modeling approach, addressing both PSA growth and the probability of a positive PET-PSMA through a logistic model.
-Finally, we have discussed the optimal time estimation.
-We have applied the proposed model to both simulated and real data.
+Despite the availability of several new techniques, their calibration is still debated.
+In particular, the results obtained using the sensitive nuclear examination known as PET-PSMA can be improved if correctly combined with a good estimation of the optimal time to perform the examination.
+The previous sections contain our proposal on how to estimate the optimal time to perform PET-PSMA which exploits information from the whole history data of each patient.
+We have introduced the joint model approach, addressing both PSA growth and the probability of a positive PET-PSMA, enriched with random effects to enable predictions for future patients.
+Our proposal is therefore not just a method for predicting individual PSA growth curve and time to PET-PSMA, but a proposal to drive optimal decisions regarding the patient, which is the core of personalized medicine.
+In the paper, after explaining the model structure and the joint approach, we have discussed the optimal time estimation.
+Finally, the model has been estimated both on simulated and real data.
 Simulations were used to test the proposed model under challenging settings.
-In particular, we showed that the resurgence changing point time $\tau$ is quite a difficult parameter to estimate, as well as the regressive parameters entering the mean of the random effects.
+In particular, we showed that the resurgence changing point time $\tau$ is difficult to estimate, as well as the regressive parameters entering the mean of the random effects.
 On the other hand, simulations also highlight the adaptability of the method to quite different growth patterns of PSA.
-The results obtained on real data give new insights.
-Both the growth model estimated patterns and the logistic results are in accordance with clinical evidence.
+The results obtained on real data, for an optimal probability $\pi^*$ selected via LOOCV, with a confidence level of $\rho=95\%$ on the result, give new insights into the model applicability and performance.
+However, the timing of the PET-PSMA examinations not being scheduled a priori is a possible source of bias, as it depends on the natural history of the disease.
+Although ignoring this component is a common practice, we are currently considering a possible extension of our model that can address this issue if the data and covariates contain enough information.
+On the other hand, both the growth model estimated patterns and the logistic results are easy to interpret and align with clinical evidence.
+Further research directions could include the implementation of a graphical interface to help clinicians easily exploit the model: any new patient under analysis should be easily included in the database through the interface, enforcing the model accuracy, and enabling good and quick predictions.